team-smartterra/team-smartterra.github.io/content/docs/docs.md

 Municipalities services such as water supply, waste water removal, solid waste removal, etc are delivered to a geographically distributed population.

-using data to improve efficiency, reduce costs and make better use of resources

-Mark of productivity: direct wrench time.Productivity isn’t an individual problem.
-The problem is managing the process.

 Example Cities
 --------------